SQL SERVER İÇİN MD5 KÜTÜPHANESİ YAZIP C# DA EKLEME YAPMAK

 Argument as external name assembly_name.class_name.method_name specifies the method of a .NET Framework assembly for a CLR stored procedure to reference.
 Parameters:

-• Ok.
+class_nameis a namespace and class name of our .NET library.method_nameis a name of md5 class method in .NET library.assembly_nameis a name of our SQL Server assembly object.- Ok.
 We have done it!
 Let’s try to get hash-code over our stored procedure:

 declare @res nvarchar(max) exec dbo.sp_md5Hash 'Hello World!', @res output select @res